YeazorKnow/Helmy/README.md

 # Helmy
-A PoC Discord bot that show information from the game's database.
+A PoC Discord bot that shows information from the game's database.

 # Dependencies